 Pallet Racking and Pallet Storage

 Pallet racking and pallet storage are key areas of expertise for us at Arbor Material Handling.
-Our warehouse storage experts can provide a full suite of options that can improve process and throughput in your facility, whether you are located in Philadelphia, Delaware or New Jersey.
+Our warehouse storage experts can provide a full suite of options that can improve process and throughput in your facility, whether you're located in Philadelphia, Delaware or New Jersey.
 Our warehouse storage consultants serve the whole tri-state area.
-When you engage us, we can do a full analysis of your warehouse needs and provide an optimized pallet storage plan that is both cost effective, space efficient and provides the key pallet racking materials that you’ll need to do the job.
+We can do a full analysis of your warehouse needs and provide an optimized pallet storage plan that is both cost effective, space efficient and provides the key pallet racking materials that you’ll need to do the job.
 Below is an overview of the range of racking and pallet storage solutions that Arbor can provide its customers.
 If you require alternate or additional pallet and storage rack options, we have the ability to provide what you need.
-Please contact us directly and we will make every effort to accommodate your requests.
+Contact us directly and we'll make every effort to accommodate your requests.

 Select Rack - Single Selective Racking - Standard Rack: The “selective” pallet rack is the most common in the materials handling industry.
 These racks provide 100% selectivity and accommodate a wide variety of load types.
 It is the lowest cost per unit stored.
 This type of rack can be used with virtually any type of forklift equipment.
 Using Deep-Reach forklift trucks and Swing-Reach forklifts with this type of rack can increase storage density dramatically.